Rebecca Strong: Retirement 1927-1944

+Awards

-In the 1939 New Year Honours she was appointed an Officer of the Order of the British Empire (OBE).
+In the 1939 New Year Honours Strong was appointed an Officer of the Order of the British Empire (OBE).

 On her 100th birthday in 1943, the King and Queen sent her a telegram that congratulated her on her distinguished services to the nursing profession.
 Queen Mary sent her a letter and signed portrait of herself.
 She was also presented with a number of illuminated address including ones from the Nightingale Fellowship, Glasgow Royal Infirmary and the Scottish Nurses Club.

+Family

+Strong had one daughter, Annie Ellen.
+Annie Ellen married an Austrian engineer, Adolphus Geyer, in 1886 and they had five children.
+Geyer became a pastor of the Lutheran church in Glasgow as well as an accomplished medical photographer.
+Two of their children became doctors and one daughter (Annie) did her nurse training at the Glasgow Royal Infirmary at the same place her grandmother developed the nurse training programme.

+Death

 Strong died aged 100 on 26 April 1944 at Vicars Cross in Cheshire where she had lived since 1941.